ABOUT

 Professional Membership/Accreditations

-Caroline is registered with the Health and Care Professions Council (HCPC) and is fully accredited by the British Association of Behavioural and Cognitive Therapists (BABCP).
-Caroline is committed to offering high-quality, ethical and effective psychological therapy.
-Caroline receives regular supervision in line with requirements and she also supervises other Clinical Psychologists.
+I am registered with the Health and Care Professions Council (HCPC) and I am fully accredited by the British Association of Behavioural and Cognitive Therapists (BABCP).
+I am committed to offering high-quality, ethical and effective psychological therapy.
+I receive regular supervision in line with requirements and I also supervise other Clinical Psychologists.

 Qualifications